toms1234/Electric-Scooter/README.md

 The code is in the source.
 I later realised I could've simply used Excel...

+As seen in the above (left) console output a gear ratio of 12 to 36 would do fine.
+I chose to go with the following parts:
+* Drive sprocket (12 tooth 3/8“ x 7/32“ DIN ISO 606)
+* Driven sprocket (36 tooth 3/8“ x 7/32“ DIN ISO 606)
+* Roller chain (3/8“ x 7/32“ DIN ISO 606)

 ### 3. Design
 I'm designing a completely new scooter frame, based of casual scooters with the motor driving the rear wheel.